C-NERD/clinical-notes/pages/Symptoms of Chronic Kidney Disease mineral bone disorder.md

 - Systemic symptoms; Due to excess mobilization of calcium from bones:
 	- Cardiovascular disease
 	- Hypertension
-	- Pruritus: Deposition of calcium phosphate product on soft tiss
+	- Pruritus: Deposition of calcium phosphate product on soft tissues like skin, Uremic pruritus secondary to hyperparathyroidism